 ∴ λ = 4.863 × 10-5 cm = 4863 Å.

-Transition to the n = 3 level from n = 4, n = 5, n = 6, etc exited states constitute the Paschen series lies in the near-infrared region.
-The wavelength of these spectral lines calculated by the Rydberg equation.
+When n1 = 3 and n2 >3, it constitutes the Paschen series lies in the near-infrared region.
+Thus the wavelength of these spectral lines calculated by the Rydberg equation.

 Pfund series lies in which region

-Transition to the n = 5 level from n = 6, n = 7, n = 8, etc exited states constitute the Pfund series lies in far-infrared spectrum region.
+Transition to the quantum number n = 5 from n >5, which constitutes the Pfund series lies situated in the far-infrared spectrum region.